emilyhunt/MWGaia-DN-machine-learning-course/supervised-ml/02_classification.md

 ## 2.2 Tree-based algorithms

 Now that we have seen a couple of the typical classification methods, **Let's have a look at another important class of models: [Decision trees](2_classification_astroML.ipynb)**
+The theory is explained in Sect.
+9.7 of the astroML book.
+If you prefer a short explanatory video, try for example [this](https://www.youtube.com/watch?v=JcI5E2Ng6r4).

+Now, we already know that random-forest algorithms usually perform better than decision trees.
+(WHY?)

+So let's try them out.

 ## 2.3 Neural networks